Scandar Copti: Filmmaking career

 The difficulties for Palestinians who are Israeli Arabs and make films with Israeli funding were clearly revealed when Copti directed his first full-length feature film Ajami (2009) with Israeli filmmaker Yaron Shani, which was nominated for an Oscar, won the Ophir Award in Israel, and received the Caméra d'Or Special Mention at the Cannes Film Festival.
 His film was also nominated for the 82nd Academy Awards in the Best Foreign Film category and was highly awarded internationally.
 Ajami is a story of an Arab ghetto in the city of Jaffa where violence and hatred are a daily reality.
 The basis of the film was to capture the reaction to state oppression and the sense of the impossibility of justice by looking at how the criminal element becomes a role model for the young men of Jaffa.
 In an interview with Channel 2, Copti said, "The film does not represent Israel because I cannot represent the State of Israel, I can not represent a country that does not represent me."
 Copti said he was more concerned with how the film brought more than 200,000 people to cinemas being the real achievement rather than winning an Oscar, as he wanted to open people's eyes about the reality of Arabs in Israeli territory through the film.
 According to David Saranga, Senior Foreign Policy Advisor to the President of Israel, Ajami is a representation of the artistic freedom of Israel which is key to all Israeli cultural creativity, and his film did indeed represent Israel.
+The film received the Sutherland Award from the British Film Institute, for the best debut feature film screened in the BFI London Film Festival.